Head Coach Bill Clark made it evident he was dedicated to rebuilding UAB football into a nationally recognizable

-Clark led the Gamecocks to an 11-4 record in 2013, their most victories since the 1992 campaign when JSU won the NCAA Division II National Championship.
-That number set an Ohio Valley Conference record and is also the most wins by a first-year head coach.
+Prior to UAB, Clark was the head coach at Jacksonville State in 2013 and led the Gamecocks to an 11-4 record, their most victories since the 1992 campaign when JSU won the NCAA Division II National Championship.
+That number set an Ohio Valley Conference record and was also the most wins by a first-year head coach.

 Jacksonville State earned an at-large berth in the FCS Playoffs and captured two victories -- including a second round win over No. 6 McNeese State -- to reach the quarterfinals.
 The wins were the Gamecocks' first-ever in the NCAA Division I playoffs.

 Clark's defense at USA finished second in the Sun Belt Conference in total defense in 2012 as the Jaguars completed their first full season of competition in the league.
 South Alabama posted the best record of any Division I FCS Independent in 2011 after winning the first 17 games in the program's history in 2009 and 2010.

-During the 2010 season, South Alabama allowed only 13 points per game and 254.6 yards per game and went 10-0.
+During the 2010 season, South Alabama allowed only 13 points and 254.6 yards per game en route to a 10-0 record.
 In 2009, the Jags allowed only 5.9 points and 234 yards per game when the defense forced 25 sacks and forced 23 turnovers in only seven games.

 Clark joined South Alabama in 2008 after spending nine years as head coach at Prattville (Ala.)
 High School where he led the Lions to national prominence.
-He won a pair of Class 6A State Championships as his last two teams won 30 straight games, while the 2007 squad was ranked No. 2 in the nation in USA Today's national high school poll.
+He won a pair of Class 6A State Championships as his last two teams won 30 straight games, while the 2007 squad was ranked No. 2 in USA Today's national high school poll.

 Following his final season at Prattville High School, he was named the Alabama High School Athletic Association Coach of the Year and was also selected as the Schutt Southeast Regional Coach of the Year.